Where is Gianfranco Zola now?

 Unfortunately, Zola was sacked after just one season at the club due his side’s poor league form which left them eighth out of fourteen teams at the end of the season.

-Gianfranco Zola also co-owns an Italian gelato and coffee shop situated in Bromley called Unico.
+Away from football Zola co-owns an Italian gelato and coffee shop situated in Bromley called Unico.

 Back to Chelsea